The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Data Observations

 We extract two-dimensional (2d) grism spectra using the reduced emission-line maps for all of the objects that are part of the final photometric catalog discussed in Section~\ref{SectionTwoTwo}.
 Short wavelength (SW) parallel observations were conducted in two photometric bands (F182M and F210M) and are used for both astrometric and wavelength calibration of the long wavelength (LW) spectroscopic data.
-We use the spectral tracing and grism dispersion models \citep[][]{Sun:2022b} that were produced using the JWST/NIRCam commissioning data of the Large Magellanic Cloud (LMC; PID: 1076), which are also outlined in Wang et al., in preparation.
+We use the spectral tracing and grism dispersion models \citep[][]{Sun:2022b} that were produced using the JWST/NIRCam commissioning data of the Large Magellanic Cloud (LMC; PID: 1076), which are also outlined in \citet{Wang:2023}.
 We additionally use the flux calibration models that were produced using JWST/NIRCam Cycle-1 absolute flux calibration observations (PID: 1536/1537/1538).

 Using the already extracted 2d spectra, we further extract one-dimensional (1d) grism spectra using a boxcar aperture, assuming a height of five pixels ($0.31^{\prime\prime}$).
 We subsequently identify $>3\sigma$ peaks automatically in the 1d spectra, assuming various bin sizes (integer units of $\mathrm{nm}$ from one to eight) and fit these detected peaks with Gaussian profiles.
-For each of these lines, we tentatively assign a spectroscopic redshift which minimizes the difference between the estimated photometric redshift and the tentative spectroscopic redshift.
-Visual inspection is performed on each of these tentative spectroscopic redshift solutions in order to remove spurious detections caused by either noise or contamination.
+For each line that is detected with $\mathrm{S/N} > 3$, we tentatively assign a line identification of either $\mathrm{H}\alpha$ or $\mathrm{[OIII]}\lambda5008$, whichever one minimizes the difference between the best-fit photometric redshift and the tentative spectroscopic redshift.
+For example, if a line were detected at $\lambda = 4.2\,\mu\mathrm{m}$ and the best-fit photometric redshift is $z_{\mathrm{phot}} = 5.8$, then the initial line identification would be $\mathrm{H}\alpha$, since the predicted wavelength of this line would be at $\lambda = 4.5\,\mu\mathrm{m}$, which is closer to the observed wavelength than the predicted wavelength of $\mathrm{[OIII]}\lambda5008$ ($\lambda = 3.4\,\mu\mathrm{m}$).
+Visual inspection is performed on each of these tentative spectroscopic redshift solutions to remove spurious detections caused by either noise or contamination.
 For sources that pass our visual inspection and have secure line detections, we optimally re-extract the 1d spectra using the F444W surface brightness profile \citep[][]{Horne:1986} and once again fit these detected peaks with Gaussian profiles.
 According to the grism wavelength calibration uncertainty, the typical absolute uncertainties of our spectroscopic redshifts are $\Delta z_{\mathrm{spec}} = 0.001$.